Veiko Lember

 Veiko Lember (born 29 November 1977) is an Estonian volleyball player.

 He was born in Kuressaare.
 In 2002 he graduated from the University of Tartu's Faculty of Social Sciences.

 He began his volleyball career in 1985, coached by his mother Marvi Lember.
-He has played in volleyball club Tartu Ösel Foods, Pärnu VK, Tallinna Audentes, and Tallinna Selver.
+He has played in volleyball club Ösel Foods Tartu, Pärnu VK, Tallinna Audentes, and Tallinna Selver.
 1998–2009 he was a member of Estonian national volleyball team.

 2006-2016 he worked at Tallinn University of Technology.